RayenTroudi/onsikoranshop/appwrite-email-function/DEPLOYMENT.md

 ```

 ### 3. Deploy Function Code
-1. Use the provided `appwrite-email-function-deploy.tar.gz` file
+1. Create a deployment archive including: `main.js`, `package.json` (both at root level)
-2. Upload the tar.gz file to Appwrite Console → Functions → Your Function → Deployment
+2. Upload the archive to Appwrite Console → Functions → Your Function → Deployment
 3. Wait for deployment to complete
-4. Ensure the package.json points to `"main": "src/main.js"`
+4. Ensure the package.json points to `"main": "main.js"` (root level)

 ### 4. Set Function Permissions
 In Function Settings → Permissions: